General Information about Food Assistance and SUNCAP

 - Identity - Individuals must show proof they are the person they claim to be.
 Applicants must provide proof of their identity.

-- Work Rules - Healthy adults, 18 to 50 years of age, who do not have dependent children or are not pregnant, can only get food assistance benefits for 3 months in a 3-year period if they are not working or participating in a work or workfare program.
+- Work Rules - FAQs - Healthy adults, 18 to 50 years of age, who do not have dependent children or are not pregnant, can only get food assistance benefits for 3 months in a 3-year period if they are not working or participating in a work or workfare program.

 - Income and Deductions – Most households must pass a gross income limit less than or equal to 200% of the Federal Poverty Level (FPL).
 Households with a member disqualified for breaking Food Assistance Program rules, felony drug trafficking, running away from a felony warrant, or not participating in a work program must have gross income less than or equal to 130% of the FPL.
 Households with a disqualified member must have net income less than 100% of the FPL.
 Households with people who are age 60 or older, or disabled, must only meet the net monthly income limit.
 Some household expenses may be subtracted from the total monthly income in the food assistance budget.
 The budget may subtract for shelter expenses, dependent care, medical expenses, child support paid, utility deductions, and earned income deduction.